Adldap2/Adldap2/docs/DISTINGUISHED-NAMES.md

     echo $dn->get(); // Returns 'cn=John Doe,ou=Accounting,dc=corp,dc=acme,dc=org'

+    // The DistinguishedName object also contains the __toString() magic method
+    // so you can also just echo the object itself echo $dn;

 Now we've built a DN, and all we have to do is set it on the new user:

     $user->setDn($dn);